Observer Casualties, Injuries, and Near Misses - OSIRS

 Catalogue of Observer Casualties, Injuries, and Near Misses

-Chris Langel - March 10, 2012, the F/V Lady Cecelia went missing off the Washington Coast the vessel encountered bad weather with 12 foot seas and 75 kn winds, other three crew members still missing.
+Chris Langel (USA) - March 10, 2012, the F/V Lady Cecelia went missing off the Washington Coast.
+The vessel encountered bad weather with 12 foot seas and 75 knot winds, other three crew members are still missing.
+The cause of the sinking is still under investigation.

 Died of exposure in Anchorage, AK.
 Body found April, 1998 in Cook Inlet.